Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 86, which indicates an improperly authorized transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback may be either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 86 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 86 falls under the “Point-of-Interaction Error” category.
 The shorthand description is “Paid by Other Means.”
-This reason code indicates that the cardholder is claiming that they paid for the disputed transaction by some other means—cash, check, a different payment card—and were therefore charged twice for a single purchase.
+This code means the cardholder is claiming they paid for the disputed transaction using another method and were therefore charged twice for a single purchase.

 It’s not unusual for customers to initiate a transaction with a credit card, then change their mind and switch to a different form of payment.
 Sometimes they realize that they’ve pulled out the wrong card, or get better rewards on a different card, or may be nearing their limit.

 If the merchant leaves the initial transaction open and does not back it out or cancel it, it’s possible to submit it erroneously, double-charging the customer for their purchase.

 This type of chargeback often happens because the merchant started a credit card transaction, the customer changed their mind about what payment method to use, and the merchant accidentally submitted the credit card transaction anyway.